 Full FRENCH WAY by Bike

-Cycling the Camino and covering more ground each day means each night you will sleep in vibrant and historical town most nights and you will get the opportunity of testing a few of Spain’s best and most important hotels including the Paradores of Santo Domingo de la Calzada, Villafranca do Bierzo and León (if available).
-This Self-Guided tour includes the electric bike rental with a GPS and cycling indications, the best hotels or guest-houses available on the Camino on your dates, luggage transfers each day, all breakfast & dinners and the award-winning Ultreya Tours service.
+By cycling the Camino you will be covering more ground each day meaning each night you will sleep in a vibrant and historical town with plenty of monuments to visit and restaurants to try out.
+This Self-Guided tour includes the electric bike rental with a GPS and cycling indications, the best hotels or guest-houses available on the Camino on your dates, luggage transfers each day, all breakfast and the award-winning Ultreya Tours service.

 Full FRENCH WAY BY BIKE INCLUDES